catwken/hellobook/BodyLanguage.md

 'Where, when, and how we look at others are all part of the  phenomenon of eye gaze, one of our most important and primitive means of  communication.
 Gaze plays a crucial role in conversation.
 Looking at  another person is a way of getting feedback on particular points.
 It is  also used as a synchronizing signal.[[1\]](https://web.archive.org/web/20190108210616/http://unabatedspectrum.com/dfc/as_body.html#R1)

-In fisting, people can communicate subconsciously via eye contact via  pupil dialation, blinking, squinting, and opening/closing eyes.
+In fisting, people can communicate subconsciously via eye contact via  pupil dilation, blinking, squinting, and opening/closing eyes.

 - Pupil Dialation.
 Pupil dialation  indicates sexual arousal on part of both the Top and Bottom.
 Large  pupils in a Bottom usually increases the level of attraction by the Top.
 - Gazing.
 Gazing and averting gaze can  indicate the following messages: invitation into personal space  (including the fist chute), determinination of power roles and power  relinquishments, and trust alignment through calmning persuasion.